microsoft/cleavenet/README.md

 ### TODO
 * update preprint link
 * decide if submitting CELA release for splits
+* waiting on release pre-approval from Microsoft open source
+* RAI is reviewing model card, waiting on them to send an impact assesment to complete
 # CleaveNet

 CleaveNet is an end-to-end AI pipeline for the design of protease substrates.
 Applied to matrix metalloproteinases,